Lie symmetry analysis of the two-Higgs-doublet model field equations: Introduction

 Then, by varying the fields $y^i$ of $\mc{L}$ infinitesimally, with vanishing variations $\delta y^i$ on the boundary $\partial \Omega$ of $\Omega$, and by demanding stationary values of $\mc{S}$ to first order of the infinitesimal parameter, the result is the Euler-Lagrange equations.
 For a Lagrangian containing at most first-order derivatives (as in the 2HDM), the Euler-Lagrange equations read

-for each field (i.e.~dependent variable) $y^i$ and derivative $y^i_{,\mu}\equiv \partial y^i/\partial x^\mu$ occurring in $\mc{L}$.
-Then there are three types of symmetries of the field equations \eqref{E:feqs4d}: First, the \textit{strict variational symmetries} (SVSs) which leave the action $\mc{S}$ strictly invariant, i.e.
+for each field (i.e.~dependent variable) $y^i$ and derivative $y^i_{,\mu}\equiv \partial y^i/\partial x^\mu$ occurring in $\mc{L}$, where $d_\mu\equiv d/dx^\mu$ is a total derivative.
+Then, there are three types of symmetries of the field equations \eqref{E:feqs4d}: First, the \textit{strict variational symmetries} (SVSs) that leave the action $\mc{S}$ strictly invariant, that is,

 where $\hat{\mc{S}}$ is the action transformed by the symmetry.
 Second, the \textit{divergence symmetries}, where